 OSHA 10 Hour Construction Course

 This two-day course provides an introduction to OSHA and OSHA’s Construction Standards, 29 CFR 1926.
 It will cover several subparts of the standard with emphasis on Nevada enforcement activities.
 Attendees must attend both days to receive the OSHA attendance card.
-There is a small administrative fee charged by the OTI Center issuing the card.

-OSHA 30 Hour Construction Outreach Program
+OSHA 30 Hour Construction Course

 This five-day course will provide training in OSHA’s Construction Standards, 29 CFR 1926.
 It is an expanded version of the ten-hour course.
 Attendees must attend all five days to receive the OSHA attendance card.
-There is a small administrative fee charged by the OTI Center issuing the card.

 OSHA 10 Hour General Industry Course

 This two-day course provides an introduction into OSHA and briefly introduces OSHA’s General Industry Standards, 29 CFR 1910.
 It will cover several subparts of the standard with emphasis on Nevada enforcement activities.
 Attendees must attend both days to receive the OSHA attendance card.
-There is a small administrative fee charged by the OTI Center issuing the card.

-OSHA 30 Hour General Industry Outreach Program
+OSHA 30 Hour General Industry Course

 This five-day course will provide training in OSHA’s General Industry Standards, 29 CFR 1910.
 It is an expanded version of the ten-hour course.
 Attendees must attend all five days to receive the OSHA attendance card.
-There is a small administrative fee charged by the OTI Center issuing the card.

 OSHA Injury and Illness Recordkeeping “OSHA 300 Log”